Awards and decorations of the United States Armed Forces: Military departments

 To denote additional achievements or multiple awards of the same decoration, the United States military maintains a number of award devices which are pinned to service ribbons and medals.

 Inactive and obsolete awards

 U.S. military personnel having received these awards have participated within these areas of combat/conflict during the time these awards were given to U.S. service members.
 Such awards have since been discontinued or are no longer applicable in terms of receiving these commendations.
+Certain decorations remain inactive at this time (e.g. National Defense Service Medal) but may be reactivated at a later date in the future.

 Discontinued or proposed

 The following decorations were designed for issuance with an approved medal, but were either never officially approved for presentation or were discontinued before a first award could be made.

 Single service awards

 Single service awards were official military decorations created as one time awards to recognize a single event.
 The first such single service award was issued during the Spanish–American War by the Revenue Cutter Service to honor the actions of the vessel USRC Hudson during the Battle of Cárdenas.
 The last single service award was issued in 1960 when Congress authorized the awarding of the Four Chaplains' Medal recognizing the Four Chaplains who died together during World War II.
 There have been no single service awards issued since by the U.S. military, mainly due to the decline and complications of awarding commemorative service medals.